GameServerManagers/LinuxGSM-Docs/Dependencies.md

 LGSM requires you install [EPEL](http://download.fedoraproject.org/pub/epel/6/i386/repoview/epel-release.html) if running CentOS 6.

 This is because tmux is not available as a standard package in CentOS 6.
-## Ubuntu Releases
-Only LTS releases are listed here as the dependencies don't normally change between LTS releases.
-However if a difference is found a non LTS release will be added until the newer LTS release is available.

 # <a name="Source-Engine"></a>Source Engine
 Counter Strike: Global Offensive, Counter Strike: Source, Half Life 2:Deathmatch etc.